Simonlee711/Simonlee711.github.io/_pages/about.md

 # Introduction

     Hello.
 My name is Simon Austin Lee.
-I am currently a student at the École Polytechnique Fédérale de Lausanne (Swiss Federal Institute of Technology Lausanne) in Switzerland.
-I am studying data science and life sciences engineering to strengthen my profile for a Ph.D. in computational biology/biomathematics research.
-My recent interests have been running machine learning algorithms to analyze healthcare and genetic data.
-The particular research focus I want to enter is precision medicine, where I hope to impact our understanding of diseases by leveraging healthcare information.
-My current hope is to pursue a career in biomedical data science at the industry level but remain open to any application in the data science world.
+I am currently a data scientist at Celisus Therapeutics in Cambridge, MA.
+    I recieved a bachelors of science from the University of California Santa Cruz in Applied Mathematics, and found an interest at the intersection of data science and life sciences.
+    I would like to obtain a Ph.D. soon doing some form of computational biology/biomathematics research.
+    My recent interests have been utilizing AI/ML on clinical, genetics, and wearable technologies data and extracting meaningful insights working with these different data types.
+    The bigger picture of these interests is to understand complex disease and also improve healthcare with AI-assisted technologies.
+    Below you will get a brief history of my education/working experience.

 ---

 # Education & Affiliations

-### Celsius Therapeutics (January 2023 - June 2023)
+### Celsius Therapeutics (January 2023 - Present)

+    In January 2023, I joined the machine learning team at Celsius Therapeutics in Cambridge Massachusetts as a Data Scienctist.
+    This is my first industry experience and I am fortunate to be working at a company with big aspirations in the pharmaceutical world.
+    During this time I will be looking at primarily Bulk RNA-seq data & Histology images to try and validate some gene targets that the company has identified in their biomarker discovery process.
+    In my small team we are currently trying to develop a precision medicine that will help treat a subset of patients who are diagnosed with IBD (Crohns disease & Ulcerative Colities)
-In January 2023, I joined the machine learning team at Celsius Therapeutics in Cambridge Massachusetts as a Data Science Co-op.
-This was my first industry experience and I was excited to get an opportunity for what the industry is like.
-During this time I will be looking at multi-omics data sets (bulk-seq, scRNA-seq, GEX, ATAC-seq, etc.) and trying to see what information can be useful for biomarker discovery.
-More specifically we will be working on autoimmune condition biomarker discovery.
-If all goes well at the end of the co-op, our machine learning pipeline will be able to be used for drug development in actual clinical trials!
+    If all goes well at the end of the day, our machine learning pipeline will be able to be used for drug development in actual clinical trials!
     Talk about a really exciting and rewarding experience!

 ### UCLA, Computational Medicine (Summer 2022)